-Data collection: Data is collected by moving the antenna and control unit over the area of suspected subsurface targets.
-As the antenna is passed over the ground or concrete, the image builds on the controller screen.
-When a target is realized, it is marked by the field technician with paint or flags.
+Scan Results: Scan results are collected by moving the antenna and control unit over the area of suspected subsurface targets.
+As the antenna is passed over the ground or concrete, the target shape builds on the controller screen.
+When a target is realized, it is marked by the field technician.
+This process continues in a systematic fashion until all of the area to be scanned is passed over in several directions.